 Presentation of the Group

-A significant group in Europe
+A significant network in Europe

 Saint-Tropez, Cannes, Nice.
 Three cities known and loved all over the world.
 Three destinations associated with the wonders of the Côte d'Azur.
 Three airports managed by Aéroports de la Côte d'Azur with a threefold requirement: bolster, preserve and promote the region in which we operate, and which allows us to grow.

-With its three strategic airports as well as its assistance services for business aviation, the Aéroports de la Côte d'Azur Group comprises nearly 700 employees across 23 sites, representing one of the major European airport groups.
+With its three strategic airports as well as its assistance services for business aviation, Aéroports de la Côte d'Azur comprises nearly 700 employees across 23 sites, representing one of the major European airport groups.

 Nice Côte d’Azur, France’s 2nd busiest airport platform